 The growing acceptance of cannabis has led to many new ways of consuming the plant.
-Even up to the present, people are discovering new ways to absorb the herb's reported therapeutic effects.
+Even now, people are discovering new ways to absorb the herb's reported therapeutic effects.
 One of these novel ways is through THC suppositories.

 Consumers often overlook weed suppositories in preference for the other products lining dispensary shelves, such as topical skin products, oil-filled oral tinctures, cannabinoid-laced drinks and edibles, water-soluble cannabinoid powders, "dabbable" extracts, and vaporizable flower.